Lumpy skin disease

 Persistent fever

-Generalized skin lesions (nodules) following onset of fever
+Generalized skin lesions (nodules)

 Enlarged lymph nodes